-French fries are the perfect food in so many ways: deep fried, salty, and full of carbs.
-They're great on their own, but they also serve as a blank canvas for creative toppings.
+French fries are the perfect food in so many ways: deep-fried, salty, and full of carbs.
+They're great on their own, but just like they also serve as a blank canvas for creative toppings.
 Here are 26 outrageous french fry toppings that go way beyond a squirt of ketchup.

 The small Midwestern chain of HopCat offers a dish called Vladimir poutine.
 Beer battered, black pepper seasoned fries called crack fries are loaded with potato and cheese pierogi, Wisconsin cheese curds, caramelized onions, bacon, and sausage gravy.
 Somehow, pierogi on fries just makes sense.